-- Prepare the RAP based on a contradictory inventory of assets and that of the directly affected persons who may be displaced or whose income or livelihoods may be displaced, by the project and carry out an assessment of the assets and incomes.
-Particular attention shall be paid to women and children; - Describe the policy and regulatory context (e.g. laws, regulations, and procedures) of the Governments of all the two (2#) countries on resettlement, and demonstrate their relevance to the most recent appropriate African Development Bank policy and World Bank's operational policy on involuntary resettlement (OP 4.12) covering displacement, resettlement, and livelihood restoration; - Determine the compensation and other resettlement assistance; - Conduct consultations with identified project affected persons (PAPs) about the resettlement and other acceptable alternatives; Assist the implementing agency and local leaders in establishing the institutional set up for decision making and responsibilities for RAP implementation and procedure for grievance redress; and - Develop arrangements for RAP monitoring and evaluation, including completion of a baseline socio-economic survey of PAPs and host communities.
+- Prepare the RAP based on a detailed census of directly affected persons who may be relocated, or whose incomes or livelihoods may be displaced, by the project, and conduct a valuation of the assets and incomes.
+Particular attention shall be paid to women, vulnerable groups and children; - Describe the policy and regulatory context (e.g. laws, regulations, and procedures) of the Governments of all the five (5) countries on resettlement, and demonstrate their relevance to the most recent appropriate African Development Bank policy and World Bank's ESS5 on involuntary resettlement covering displacement, resettlement, and livelihood restoration; - Determine the entitlement matrix, compensation and other resettlement assistance; - Conduct consultations with identified project affected persons (PAPs) about the resettlement and other acceptable alternatives; - Conduct consultations with any potential host communities that may be affected by any relocation activities - Assist the implementing agency and local leaders in establishing the institutional set up for decision making and responsibilities for RAP implementation and procedure for grievance redress; and - Develop arrangements for RAP monitoring and evaluation, including completion of a baseline socio-economic survey of PAPs and host communities through an internationally acceptable methodology.